barneyhill/LiStPy/README.md

 - Automatic differentation upon the HMM parameters.

 ## TODO
-- Testing, currently the results only look plausible - will add tests...
+- Testing, currently the results only look plausible - will add tests.

 ## Example